What is Pragmatic Dharma?

 Although Daniel Ingram, Kenneth Folk, Ron Crouch, Vince Horn, Abre Fournier (and many other less known teachers) are not the only teachers of Pragmatic Dharma, let’s be honest and admit that - especially without the first two - this movement would not even exist.
 Their influence is huge.

-Of course this does not mean that one won’t find Pragmatic Dharma practitioners or teachers that are different from Daniel Ingram and his followers.
-It’s just that it’s very rare.
+Of course this doesn’ mean that one won’t find Pragmatic Dharma practitioners or teachers that are different from Daniel Ingram and his followers.
+It’s just that -based on my experience - it’s very rare.

 What about Pragmatic Dharma and attainment claims?